microverseinc/ror-social-scaffold/README.md

 ## About the project

-In this app, you can create ask people to be friends! (we don't guarantee they'll accept)
+In this app, you can ask people to be friends! (we don't guarantee they'll accept)

 ## Authorization